ggabriel96/binary_search_tree/README.md

 * The `size()` method returns the quantity of leafs in the (sub-)tree rooted at the object calling it.

-* And the `depth()` returns the length of the path from the object calling it to the root of the tree.
+* The `depth()` returns the length of the path from the object calling it to the root of the tree.

+* And the `height()` returns the length of the path from the object calling it to the farthest descendant/leaf.

 * Finally, the `add_old()` method is an older version of the current `add()`.
 It was used when I didn't have a `find()` method yet.
 It does the same thing, but the logic to find the right place is "built-in".